Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 ### Worked example

 - Transactional Links
-    - Added a transactional link model using a simulated transaction feed.
+    - Added a Transactional Link model using a simulated transaction feed.

 ### Documentation